lauringlab/variant_pipeline/README.md

 The pipeline does not carry out any secondary analysis.
 It only provides putative variants and information regarding how trustworthy those calls are.
 It is up to you to sort through the putative variants (found in mapq/all.sum.csv) using Excel (booo!!) or R (Hooray!!).
 Currently we are setting a p.value cut off of 0.01 (p.val<0.01) and for most applications a frequency cut off of 0.5% (freq.var>0.5%).
 Additionally we require variants to be uniformly distributed across the reads on which they are found.
 We achieve this by requiring the average read position to be in the middle 50% of the read length.
 (Read_pos>50 & Read_pos<200, for a Miseq run with 2X250 reads).

-An example of how to begin analysis on these samples can be found in tutorial/scripts/secondary.analysis.Rmd.
-It gives the following as output.
+An example of how to begin analysis on these samples can be found in the results directory.

 Adapted and developed by JT McCrone based on work done by